 MTA Red Line

-STV, as part of the Jacobs and WRA tri-venture, Transit Delivery Partners, will serve as the General Engineering Consultant.
+As part of Transit Delivery Partners – a tri‑venture with Jacobs and WRA – STV is serving as a General Engineering Consultant to the Maryland Transit Administration.
 The firm is providing roadway, track, water resources, systems, traffic, landscaping, architecture, structural and utility design and oversight.
-Additionally, STV is offering planning support in collaboration with the program management consultant and will provide cost estimating services later in the project.
+STV is also delivering planning support in collaboration with the program management consultant and will provide cost estimating services later in the program.
+The team is helping shape a system that is efficient, resilient and seamlessly integrated into Baltimore’s urban environment.

 Photos courtesy of the Maryland Department of Transportation Maryland Transit Administration.